LANGUAGE & CONTENT

 In publicly accessible locations, significant use of any foreign language (i.e., not English) is prohibited.

-Prohibited content includes, but is not limited to: profanity, spamming, offensive content, and inappropriate content.
-This rule applies to taverns, news comments, private messages, Clan and ANBU names, avatars, nindos, and usernames.
+These Rules apply to the site's taverns, news comments, private messages, private chats, forum, Clan and ANBU names, avatars, nindos, and usernames.

 Spam may include, but is not limited to: excessive use of capital letters; excessive use of BBCode (e.g., bold, italic, or underlined text, quoted text, or hyperlinks); excessive use of punctuation or symbols; persistently making blank, annoying or nonsensical posts; and “stretching” or “breaking” the tavern.